Raidez/rpgmz-plugins/README.md

 ## Plugins

 1. **DogSitter**
-   Create restriction or allow regions for players or NPCs, providing greater control over movement and interactions within your game.
+   Create restriction or allow regions for players or NPCs.

 2. **BallonFollower**
-   This plugin allows you to display balloon icons on followers, adding more expressive interactions and enhancing the storytelling in your game.
+   Allow to show balloon icon on followers.

-3. **AnimationPlayer**
+3. **BalloonSound**
-   Enables playing custom animations from external files, supporting formats like JSON and YAML for less repetition.
+   Play sound effects when a balloon icon is showed.

 Feel free to explore and integrate these plugins into your projects to *elevate* your RPG Maker MZ creations!